 What are Cybersecurity Threats?

-Last updated: 2025-08-02
+Last updated: 2025-08-23

 Cyber threats, or cybersecurity threats are any possible malicious attacks on data or an organization's IT equipment that aim to gain unauthorised access to data.
 Attacks can be random or they can be targeted, organized and may originate from individuals or from a variety of entities, including terrorist groups, hostile national states, criminal organizations, hackers, but can also come from within an organization from disgruntled employees or corporate spies.

-What are the most common cyber threats?
+What are the most common cybersecurity threats for small and midsize businesses (SMBs)?

-• Man-in-the-Middle (MitM) attacks
+• Man-in-the-Middle (MitM) attacks (intercepting communications)

-• Identity theft
+• Identity theft (stolen personal or employee information)

-• Data leaks
+• Data leaks (accidental or unauthorized data exposure)

-• Web-based attacks
+• Web-based attacks (malicious sites, drive-by downloads)

-• Web application attacks
+• Web application attacks (SQL injection, XSS, authentication abuse)

-• Botnets (Networks of infected computers)
+• Botnets (networks of infected devices used for attacks)

-• Insider threats
+• Insider threats (malicious or careless employees/contractors)

-• Spam and phishing emails
+• Spam and phishing emails (malicious links or attachments)

-• Data breaches
+• Data breaches (unauthorized access to sensitive information)

-• Cyber espionage
+• Cyber espionage (targeted theft of business or IP)

 main cyber threats